Kfalash/Cortijo-RNA-Seq-Clustering/README.md

 **otherclustmethod.R** - Clustering with PCA
 **Sil.Clust.R** - Using Silhouette Score to analyze number of clusters in data

-  Data files used can be found udner the Data folder
+  Data files used can be found under the Data folder